pyeventsourcing/eventsourcing/docs/topics/application.rst

 Domain-driven design
 ====================

-*Domain-Driven Design* involves a "layered architecture" with four layers: interface, application, domain, and infrastructure.
+The book *Domain-Driven Design* describes a "layered architecture" with four layers: interface, application, domain, and infrastructure.
 The application layer depends on the domain and infrastructure layers.
 The interface layer depends on the application layer.

 Generally speaking, the application layer implements commands which change the state of the application, and queries which present the state of the application.